opsmill/schema-library/extensions/routing_policies_bgp/README.md

 This extension is using the Routing Policies extensions and the Routing BGP one together.

-Dependencies: `base, extensions.routing, extensions.routing_policies, extensions.routing_bgp`
+Dependencies: `base, extensions/routing, extensions/routing_policies, extensions/routing_bgp`

 ## routing_policies_bgp